 With its stunning natural beauty, excellent Thai/Malaysian food, and luxurious interiors, you can see why it ranks among the 25 best train journeys in the world.

 There’s really no better way to get to the heart of Vietnam than travelling with the locals on the Reunification Express.
 This 2-day journey from Hanoi to Saigon gives you a panoramic view of Vietnamese life.
 French colonialists may have built the line but its spirit derives from the reunification of the two nations severed by the Vietnam War.

 Trains include modern air-conditioned sleeping cars, with comfortable, if slightly tatty berths.
 According to those who have done it, the best bit could be sharing your berth with a Vietnamese family, who will quickly become your best friends.

 The Darjeeling Himalayan Railway is so picturesque that it’s even a World Heritage Site complete with wheezing British-built steam locomotives from the Victorian era.
 The line climbs 6,500ft from India’s sweltering plains near Kolkata to the fresh air of the Raj hill station at Darjeeling.

-The train isn’t just for tourists as it performs a vital social function too taking the local villages home and away on its 50 mile journey.
+The train isn’t just for tourists as it performs a vital social function to taking the local villages home and away on its 50-mile journey.
 Near the top, the train doubles back on itself through four zigzag loops to allow passengers to acclimatise.
 Breathtaking.

 Beginning in 2010, the Maharajas Express was a recreation of the luxurious carriages of days gone by.
 The Maharajas Express began by taking only 88 passengers from Delhi to Mumbai on a train journey that lasted 3-7 nights.

-The journey takes passengers through colourful Rajasthan to numerous attractions including Agra, Jaipur, Udaipur and Ranthambore where you can catch site of Bengal tigers in the wild!
+The journey takes passengers through colourful Rajasthan to numerous attractions including Agra, Jaipur, Udaipur and Ranthambore where you can catch sight of Bengal tigers in the wild!

 The Qingzang railway